EvgeniiZorin/Handbook_Databases/SQL.md

 FROM table1
 WHERE column2 = 'Value' -- allows us to specify a condition by using an operator AND (column3 = 'Value2' OR column3 > 100);

+-- we can also give aliases to the tables
+SELECT o.OrderId, o.OrderDate, c.CustomerId, c.FirstName, c.LastName, c.Country
+FROM Orders o
+RIGHT JOIN Customers c ON o.CustomerId = c.CustomerId
 ```

 ## SELECT functions